 Negative inner voice and self-talk

-Taking care of yourself includes every action you do, whether mental, vocal, or physical.
-With negative self-talk, every time you say the thoughts in your mind or out loud, you create a groove in your brain.
-The deeper the track and the more ingrained in the habit of negative self-talk.
-Negative self-talk becomes an irresistible draw, and you continue to repeat the action.
+Taking care of yourself includes every mental, vocal, or physical activity.
+With negative self-talk, you create a groove in your brain every time you say the thoughts in your mind or out loud.
+The deeper the track, the more ingrained in the self-talk habit you become.
+As a result, negative self-talk becomes an irresistible draw, and you continue to repeat the action.

 A few years ago, while working with a group of peer coaches, we discussed the one thing we needed to stop doing as a coach.
 My goal was to quit talking so much.
 The other four coaches looked at me with their mouths open.
 I had shared an idea that was shocking to them.
 Every one of them said that was not my problem.
 My problem was how I spoke to myself.

-The “Itty Bitty Stinky Committee” had taken root in my mind, my life, and was showing up in my actions.
-I viewed my entire world through the lens that I wasn’t enough.
-I wasn’t smart enough.
-I wasn’t pretty enough.
-I wasn’t (fill in the blank).
+The "Itty Stinky Bitty Committee" had taken root in my mind and my life and showed up in my actions.
+I viewed my entire world through the lens that I wasn't enough.
+I wasn't smart enough.
+I wasn't pretty enough.
+I wasn't (fill in the blank).
 Well, you get the idea.
 This view may have served me to work harder in school and at work, which may have been helpful at one time.
-But now, it was holding me back, and it stole my happiness and peace.
+But now, it was holding me back and stole my happiness and peace.

-There is room to grow here for me, but I rarely tell myself these days I am not enough.
-I talk to myself about what I want and how to reach that goal while plotting my way towards a happier life and filling with peace.
+There is room to grow here for me, but I rarely tell myself I am not enough these days.
+I talk to myself about what I want and how to reach that goal while plotting my way towards a happier life filled with peace.

-You can begin a new way of speaking to yourself by identifying what habit is in your way of being happy and filling with peace.
+You can begin a new way of speaking to yourself by identifying what habit is in your way of being happy and filled with peace.

-Once you identify what self-talk habit is taking away your peace of mind, you can replace it with a new phrase of a positive statement.
-It may feel super awkward at first, but the groove from your old habit may be profound, and it may take time, concentration, and lots of repetition to make new grooves in your brain.
+Once you identify what self-talk habit is taking away your peace of mind, you can replace it with a new phrase or a positive statement.
+It may feel super awkward at first, but the groove from your old habit may be profound, and it may take time, concentration, and repetition to make new grooves in your brain.

-If you want to learn more about bringing this balance to your self-care, please reach out to me.
+If you want to learn more about bringing this balance to your self-care, please contact me.
 I would love to help you with your quest for a new you.
 Live Life Full.
 Full of happiness and peace and joy.